-Fairfax County Federation of Citizens Associations Membership Meeting of December 13, 2007 MINUTES Approved by the membership February 21, 2008
+Fairfax County Federation of Citizens Associations Membership Meeting of December 13, 2007 DRAFT MINUTES

 The meeting of FCFCA was held at the Packard Center at 7:30 p.m.
 (Attendance list is attached to file copy.)

 In the absence of President Jeff Parnes, First Vice President Charles Dane presided.
 He noted that he had not previously had the privilege of introducing Supervisor Sharon Bulova, who represents Braddock District, where he resides, and he wanted to thank her for her combination of communication and action on community issues, often through task forces.
 He thanked her for "listening and acting."
 He noted that Supervisor Bulova would introduce the speakers and then would have to depart to another meeting.